Llanfair-yng-Nghornwy

 Llanfair-yng-Nghornwy (also spelt Llanfairynghornwy) is a village in Anglesey, in north-west Wales.
 A sparsely populated parish, it contains two well known geographical features; Carmel Head and, offshore, The Skerries islands with their lighthouse.

 Until 1984, Llanfairynghornwy was a community.
 Today it is part of the community of Cylch-y-Garn.

+Notable people

+James Williams, founder of the Anglesey Association of the Preservation of Lives from Shipwreck, was rector of St. Mary's Church in the village.